Temmythourpe/meraki-firewall-mornitoring-lab/README.md

 Content Filtering API endpoints are unavailable (would return 404).

 These limitations are expected and noted as part of the project.

+## Conclusion ##
+I designed the project around a standard enterprise topology, featuring a LAN, Guest Wi-Fi, and DMZ, all protected behind a Meraki MX firewall.
+While the DevNet Sandbox didn’t allow me to spin up the real VLANs, I still implemented the policies as if those networks existed.
+That demonstrates my ability to map real-world network diagrams to API-driven automation workflows.
+Moreover, I utilized Postman as both a testing platform and a proof-of-concept for automation with Cisco Meraki.
+Instead of manually configuring firewalls in the dashboard, I leveraged the Meraki API via Postman to fetch organizations, list networks, and push firewall rules.
+This demonstrated how I can replace repetitive manual work with API-driven automation, which I believe is exactly what companies need for scale, consistency, and integration with tools like SIEM or SOAR.